Skip to main content

 }

-The hold persists until you release it or push a different setpoint. follow_schedule is the canonical release.
+The hold persists until you release it or push a different mode. follow_schedule is the canonical release.

 Step 3: Release the hold